The exhibition “HEMMA” has been possible to realize thanks to the following designers, producers, schools and regions.

 CAKE develops uncompromising high performance electric off-road motorbikes.
 CAKE’s mission is to speed up the journey towards a zero emission society, while enhancing excitement and fun.
 All components are made from scratch to optimize the riding performance in this new category.
 Every little detail is elaborated for perfection, while considering the perspectives of sustainability.

-It’s all about the
+It’s all about the outdoors.

 Explore with respect